 May 7 – Open audition deadline for new students (adjusted from May 1)

 Sept 1 – Supplemental auditions accepted as capacity allows

 Audition Requirements and Instructions

 Students currently enrolled in the program who wish to return to the same ensemble have until April 15th to save their seat for next season.
-Students wishing to matriculate to the next ensemble in our program receive first priority because they have the opportunity to both audition and enroll prior to public auditions.
-Students already enrolled in one of our six ensembles can either submit a recorded audition or will be asked to audition live during our regular rehearsal time.
-Returning Lyceum students who have not enrolled by May 1st may forfeit their seat to new auditioners.
+Students wishing to matriculate to the next ensemble must submit an audition by April 15th to receive priority seating and will be notified by May 1st regarding next year’s placement.
+Returning Lyceum students who have not enrolled by May 7th may forfeit their seat to new auditioners.
 Seating is limited in all of our ensembles.

 New students or students returning after a year or more away, should send in a recorded audition before May 7th.
 Students will be notified no later than May 15th regarding placement for LMF and next season.
 Enrollment for LMF and all ensembles is due June 1st.
 Supplemental auditions are due Sept.
 1st and will have limited availability as some ensembles will already be at capacity.
-Some ensembles fill entirely in the Spring and others are able to let applicants know soon regarding their placement.
+Some ensembles fill entirely in the Spring and others are able to accommodate additional students in the Fall or beyond.
 If the initial recorded audition does not yield the desired result, students may submit additional auditions for the desired ensemble.
 Once a student enrolls in an ensemble their placement is considered final for that season.